 I am a potter living and working on the Gold Coast in South East Queensland.
 I started my pottery journey many years ago while living on our farm on the Murray River in southern New South Wales.
 Having a young family and being isolated from other potters or pottery groups meant that I had no access to any formal training.
-So with a little help from my mother, who had taken up pottery several years before me and lots of studying "The Potters Manual", I basically had to teach myself with a lot of trial and error involved.
+With a little help from my mother, who had taken up pottery several years before me and lots of studying "The Potters Manual", I basically had to teach myself with a lot of trial and error involved.
 Now, over 30 years later, I am still learning and still loving all of the different stages involved when creating a piece of pottery.
 I enjoy working on the potter's wheel making a one-off piece or sets of bowls or cups and occasionally, hand building at the bench top.
 Once they are made, I then view my vessels as the canvas for my slip trail work and painting decoration.
 I focus on the ways in which I can decorate, either directly onto the greenware or in-glazing where the decoration is applied to the surface of the glaze before firing as in the majolica style.
-My love for blue and white as seen in Portuguese tiles, Delftware, majolica and Chinese pottery, has been a major influence in my work over the last few years.
+My love for blue and white is heavily influenced by the beauty of Portuguese tiles, European Delftware, Italian majolica and ancient blue and white porcelain pieces from centuries past.